-Patan Durbar Square is situated in the city of Lalitpur and again a representation of both Hindu and Buddhism.
+Patan Durbar Square is situated in the city of Lalitpur and again a representation of both Hinduism and Buddhism.

-This iconic attraction which is UNESCO Heritage listed is a must when you visit Kathmandu and has many structures of temples, religious relics and idols in the precinct.
+This iconic attraction which is UNESCO Heritage-listed is one of the tourist places in Kathmandu you must visit and has many structures of temples, religious relics and idols in the precinct.

-The main tourist attractions in Patan Durbar Square is the Ancient Royal Place (museum), the Krishna Temple and the Mul Chok courtyard.
+The main tourist attractions in Patan Durbar Square are the Ancient Royal Place (museum), the Krishna Temple and the Mul Chok courtyard.

 However, when you’re stumbling through the area, you’ll find many beautiful structures, temples and religious artefacts located in the area.

 - Entrance Fee: 1000 rupees.

 - Distance from Thamel: 35-40 minutes by Taxi.

 4. Bhaktapur Durbar Square

 Bhaktapur Durbar Square is one of the most popular tourist attractions in Kathmandu, not only for its beautiful structures that are set up in Bhaktapur, but also, there is a little less hustle and bustle, and the atmosphere is quite pleasant.